Caregiver-Mediated Early Years Programs

 The PLAY Project takes a Developmental and Relationship based approach to intervention, focusing on meeting each child at their individual developmental level and building skills through engagement and relationship building.
 The PLAY Project is play-based and caregiver-implemented.
 Play-based means that the intervention occurs through natural interactions with the child, using their preferred play materials, in a space and pace that is comfortable to them.
 It is caregiver implemented because parents are their child’s first teacher.
 Caregivers are coached to be their child’s play partner.
 They naturally understand their child’s communication and preferences.
 In addition, the child’s caregiver is able to continue using the strategies they’ve learned in the absence of the PLAY consultant/coach, maximizing the opportunities to practice those strategies

-Provider: The Regional Municipality of Durham: Durham Behaviour Management Services and Infant and Child Development
+Provider: The Regional Municipality of Durham: Children’s Developmental and Behavioural Supports and Infant and Child Development

 Age range: 12 to 48 months